French journalist kidnapped in northern Mali appears in video

-DAKAR (Reuters) -A French journalist kidnapped by Islamist militants in Mali’s northern city of Gao last month has appeared in a video appealing to French authorities to do everything they can to free him.
+DAKAR (Reuters) -A journalist who disappeared last month in Mali’s northern city of Gao appeared in a video on Wednesday appealing to authorities to do everything they can to free him from Islamist militants holding him.

 “I’m Olivier Dubois.
 I’m French.
 I’m a journalist.
 I was kidnapped in Gao on April 8 by the JNIM (al Qaeda North Africa).